udexon/SMMP/Graph:Note.md

 Together with Markdown, the Graph:Note `LiteratureReview::` tag makes the note readable to collaborators and readers, and it can be extracted using SMGDB code for further processing, e.g. to produce a complete "ToDo" list.

 Since Graph:Note text can be processed by SMGDB, it can be shared hundreds (scaleable) collaborators globally, achieving the goals set out by hypertext system designers decades ago.

+### A more ambitious application: CV Database of Programmers

+Programmers are perhaps the most active contributors in online forums.
+Afterall, they are the creators of online forums!!

+Besides conventional job directory / CV submission, is there a better way to discover and consolidate expertise and talents?